 Born in Bristol in 1888, Percy William Selman Heddon spent his childhood in the Parish of Westbury.
 His father, William, hailed from Devon, and seems to have spent most of his career as a Postman, both in Bristol, and then again in Winton, Hampshire, where the family moved to c.1901.
 Percy moved to Bournemouth school at this point to complete his education; his 15-year-old brother, Reginald, was already out at work by this time, following in the family footsteps, it would appear, as a ‘telegraph messenger’.

-Percy had moved to up to London by the time of the 1911 Census, where he listed as boarding in Lancaster Road, Finsbury Park, with the Potter family.
+By 1905 Percy had left Bournemouth School, but had accepted a role on the Old Boys Association Committee.
+He moved to London to sit the Inter.
+Science Exam at London University in July that year, ‘The Bournemouthian’ reported, adding “We wish him every success“.
+By the time of the 1911 Census, he is listed as boarding in Lancaster Road, Finsbury Park, with the Potter family.
 At this point in his career, Percy was employed as a ‘Clerk Municipal’ with the London County Council Education Department, and it must have been around this time that he first pulled on his boots for Saracens.